-Welcome to the elementary school challenge page for Challenge A of the Fairchild Challenge!
+Welcome to the elementary school challenge page for Challenge B of the Fairchild Challenge!
 Read below to find challenge information, entry requirements, resources and more for the challenge.

-Deliver to Jennifer Torrance, the science education coordinator at Phipps in person, via certified mail, or through electronic submission via email to firstname.lastname@example.org
+Entry Requirements: Deliver to the science education coordinator at Phipps in person or via certified mail or via electronic submission (email):

 - Challenge Entry Form